Quantum Artificial Intelligence for Mission-Critical Systems: Foundations, Architectural Elements, and Future Directions: Introduction

 \section{Introduction}

 Mission critical (MC) applications are those that must not fail because failure can lead to severe harm, injury, loss of life, large economic damage, or major outages \cite{avizienis2004basic}.
 An MC system aim to build a structured safety case that traces hazards, requirements, designs, and tests, so that acceptable risk is argued with evidence rather than based on assumption.
 An air traffic control system, where even a slight malfunction can endanger hundreds of lives is an example of an MC application.
-The industrial control systems in nuclear plants and power grids are also mission critical applications, since their failure could cause catostrophic accidents or large-scale blackouts.
-Similarly, industrial control systems in power grids or nuclear plants are mission critical, as their failure could cause large-scale blackouts or catastrophic accidents.
+The industrial control systems in nuclear plants and power grids are also mission critical applications, since their failure could cause catastrophic accidents or large-scale blackouts.
 Machine Learning (ML) has become a default approach for perception, decision support, and prediction, with its applications ranging from sensor monitoring to triaging incidents.
 Classical ML uses hand-crafted features with models like Support Vector Machines (SVMs) and gradient boosting, while Deep Learning (DL) learns features directly from the data.
 This capability of DL enabled breakthroughs in vision, speech, and control.
 Both ML and DL-based systems have a significant number of applications in MC systems, but these gains are not without the weaknesses that are critical in MC settings.
 The models might be overconfident in out-of-distribution (OOD) inputs, which is risky in early-warning systems and anomaly screens.
 Research \cite{chakraborty2021survey} also showed that carefully altered adversarial data can fool the deep learning models, which is an integrity concern for autonomy stacks and safety monitors.
 The recent DL models are data-hungry and computationally heavy, and hence, acquiring labels for rare failures can be very expensive.
-Quantum ML or Quantum Artificial Intelligence (QAI) models can provide more effective decisions in MC applications compared to classical ML models.
+Quantum Machine Learning (QML) models have the potential to address some of these limitations in MC applications, particularly for specific tasks where quantum feature spaces or optimization offer advantages over classical approaches.